tinyg210/shipment-list-demo/README.md

 running on the real AWS cloud.

-Before moving on, make sure you clean up your AWS resources by running (also in setup/terraform):
+Before moving on, make sure you clean up your AWS resources by running (also in the `terraform` folder):

 ```
 $ terraform destroy